-Program hours will be from 9:00 am-3:00pm for lectures, labs and skills; clinical hours could be 7:00 am to 3:00 or 3pm to 11:30pm or 7am- 7pm.
+Program hours will be from 9:00 am-3:00pm or 4:00pm to 10pm for lectures, labs and skills; clinical hours can be scheduled as follows: 6:30am to 3:30pm / 2:30pm to 11:30pm / 6:30am-7:30pm - one hour will be deducted for lunch.

+Be aware that there are No split clinical schedules!
+Students will complete the full scheduled clinical day.
+Total amount of clinical hours will be determined by program administration.
 However, other required activities will be scheduled.
 The students may be required to attend such activities.